 Sports with ports?

 Does having a port installed mean you have to limit activities?
 Not necessarily.
-The only sports that are off limits with ports are the same contact sports that should be avoided by all hemophilia patients.
+The only sports that are off limits with ports are the same contact sports that should be avoided by all patients living with bleeding disorders.
 Playing football or hockey increases your risk for bruising and bleeding.
 Talk to your primary health care provider about the best sports and activities for you.
 If you have a child with a port who plans to participate in sports, it is a good idea to notify your child’s teachers and school nurse.

 If your port is bumped, a bruise may develop in the area.
 Do not access your port when a bruise is present, because it may lead to infection.
 It is not common to have mechanical problems from an injury, but it is possible.
 If there is no blood return when you access your port after an injury, call your health care provider immediately.

 Ports work very well for most, but it’s important to remember that a port is a temporary solution and that it requires some care, maintenance, and monitoring.

 Always keep the area where the needle enters the skin covered and taped securely to the skin.
 Change the dressing every seven days, or right away if you notice it is dirty, wet or loose.
 A loose bandage can be as bad as no bandage at all, and a dirty or wet bandage can increase your risk of infection.